google/blockly/README.md

 ## Publishing a new version of the leaphy-blockly package to npm

 Make sure you build successfully first.
 Change the version in the package.json to something not yet published.
-In a python-enabled terminal, run `yarn run publish`. **Note**: this is not equivalent to running `yarn publish` which will not lead to a succesfull package publication.
+In a python-enabled terminal, run `yarn run publish`.
+**Note**: this is not equivalent to running `yarn publish` which will *not* lead to a succesfull package publication.
 You will be prompted for npm credentials and a One Time Password which will be emailed.
 After that your npm package is published!

+Commit the change to the package.json to master and you're done.

 ## Updating translations